Never Stop Learning

-- An applicant cannot receive funding for the activity from their employer or any other funding source.
+- Applicant cannot receive funding for the activity from their employer or any other funding source.
 If funding from another source does not cover the activity 100%, the applicant may request funding for the remaining amount.

-- An applicant cannot have received funding from the Reimbursement Fund for any activities within the past three years.
+- Applicant cannot have received funding from the Reimbursement Fund for any activities within the past three years.

 - Eligible activities must pertain to education, knowledge or research within the interior design profession.
 Examples of eligible activities include: